EthanKing777/MissionControl/project_requirement/project-requirement.md

 ### 3.3 Usability Requirements

 See 9.5.12. for most systems this will be around one page.

+This section will be completed at a later time.

 > **9.5.12 Usability requirements**<br>
 > Define usability (quality in use) requirements.
 Usability requirements and objectives for the software system include measurable effectiveness, efficiency, and satisfaction criteria in specific contexts of use.